rescript-lang/bucklescript.github.io/website/blog/2019-05-21-ffi-overview.md

 - Bare metal efficiency should always be possible for experts in pure OCaml

-    Efficency is at the heart of BuckleScript's design philosophy, in terms of both compilation speed and runtime performance.
+    Efficiency is at the heart of BuckleScript's design philosophy, in terms of both compilation speed and runtime performance.
 There are also other strongly typed functional languages running on JS platform before we made BuckleScript, one thing in particular confused me is that in those languages, people have to write `native JS` to gain performance.
 Our goal is that when performance really matters, it is still possible for experts to write pure OCaml without digging into `native JS`, users don't have to make a choice between performance and type safety.